AgenticIE: An Adaptive Agent for Information Extraction from Complex Regulatory Documents: Agentic DoP Understanding

 \subsection{AgentState and Execution Flow}

-The system uses a shared memory object called \textit{AgentState} to track all relevant information during execution.
-It stores user input, document metadata, tool outputs, and reasoning history, allowing the planner, executor, and responder to make informed, context-aware decisions (see Appendix~\ref{appendix:agent_state_variables}).
+The system uses a shared memory object \texttt{AgentState} to track all relevant information during execution.
+It stores user input, document metadata, tool outputs, and reasoning history, allowing the planner, executor, and responder to make informed, context-aware decisions.